MStefan99/blog-client/README.md

-# Android client for galera.dev blog
+# Blog app

+Blog app is a web-based blog application complete with user accounts, favorite lists, search, tags and more!